Beechcraft Model 99

-The Beechcraft Model 99 is a civilian aircraft produced by Beechcraft.
+The Beechcraft Model 99 is a civilian aircraft produced by American manufacturer Beechcraft.
 It is also known as the Beech 99 Airliner and the Commuter 99.
 The 99 is a twin-engine, unpressurized, 15 to 17 passenger seat turboprop aircraft, derived from the earlier Beechcraft King Air and Queen Air.
 It uses the wings of the Queen Air, the engines and nacelles of the King Air, and sub-systems from both, with a specifically designed nose structure.

 Design and development

 Designed in the 1960s as a replacement for the Beechcraft Model 18, it first flew in July 1966.
 It received type certification on May 2, 1968, and 62 aircraft were delivered by the end of the year.

 In 1984, the Beechcraft 1900, a pressurized 19-passenger airplane, was introduced as the follow-on aircraft.

-Production ended in early 1987.
+Production ended in early 1987 with 239 airframes completed.
 Nearly half the Beech 99s in airline service are now operated as freighters by Ameriflight.